SAP-archive/xsk/docs-site/docs/artifacts/hdbtable.md

 * Parser specific details

+!!! info "Note"
-!!! info The parser does not allow duplicate properties.
+	The parser does not allow duplicate properties.

 The order of the table's, column's and index's properties is not taken into account when the table definition is parsed.

 An exception will be thrown if a property is defined more than once in the *.hdbtable file.
 An additional exception will be thrown if a mandatory field is missing.